survivejs/webpack-book/manuscript/developing/01_getting_started.md

 };
 ```

-The `entry` path could be given as a relative one with the [context](https://webpack.js.org/configuration/entry-context/#context) field used to configure that lookup.
+The `entry` path could be given as a relative one using the [context](https://webpack.js.org/configuration/entry-context/#context) field used to configure that lookup.
 However, given plenty of places expect absolute paths, preferring them over relative paths everywhere avoids confusion.

 T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.
 You learn to enforce this rule in the *Linting JavaScript* chapter.